enBloc-org/kindly/README.md

 Add env variable:

-- Create an .env file in the root directory of your project and add the environment variables.
+Create an .env file in the root directory of your project and add the environment variables from supabase (https://supabase.com/docs/guides/functions/secrets).

 Running the app: